Caramel Creme Brulee

 - Preheat oven to 325°.
 In a large saucepan, heat whipping cream and cream until bubbles form around sides of pan; remove from heat.
 In a bowl, whisk egg yolks, 1 cup sugar, extract and salt until blended but not foamy.
 Slowly stir in hot cream mixture.

-- Place an ungreased broiler-safe 13x9-in. baking dish in a baking pan large enough to hold it without touching.
+- Place an ungreased broiler-safe 13x9-in. baking dish in a baking pan large enough to hold it without touching the sides.
 Pour egg mixture into dish.
 Place pan on oven rack; add very hot water to pan to within 1 in. of top of dish.
 Bake until center is just set and top appears dull, 40-50 minutes.
 Immediately remove dish from water bath to a wire rack; cool 1 hour.
 Refrigerate until cold.

-- Mix brown sugar and remaining granulated sugar.
+- Mix brown sugar and remaining sugar.
 To caramelize topping with a kitchen torch, sprinkle custard evenly with sugar mixture.
 Hold torch flame about 2 in. above custard surface and rotate it slowly until sugar is evenly caramelized.
 Serve immediately or refrigerate up to 1 hour.

-- To caramelize topping in a broiler; let stand at room temperature 30 minutes.
+- To caramelize topping in a broiler; let custard stand at room temperature 30 minutes.
 Preheat broiler.
 Sprinkle custard evenly with sugar mixture.
 Broil 3-4 in. from heat until sugar is caramelized, 2-3 minutes.
 Serve immediately or refrigerate up to 1 hour.